galette-plugins/plugin-oauth2/README.md

 ### Available authorizations:

+* `active`: only active members can log in
-* `uptodate`: only active and up-to-date members can login
+* `uptodate`: only active and up-to-date members can log in
 * `teamonly`: only active team members (admins, staff and groups managers)

-When there is no `authorize` entry set in configuration, it defaults to "teamonly".
+When there is no `authorize` entry set in configuration, it defaults to `teamonly`.

 ### Scopes